 The Master of Education with Early Childhood Endorsement is a supplemental endorsement not an initial certification.
-To be eligible for a supplemental endorsement, candidates from Nebraska must hold an elementary education (K-6) endorsement.
-Candidates from other states must check with their State Department of Education to see if this program meets their State's requirements for earning a second endorsement.
+To be eligible for a Nebraska supplemental endorsement, candidates must hold an elementary education (K-6) endorsement.
+Candidates from a state other than Nebraska, must contact that state to determine if the program will provide an endorsement in that state.

-The Birth-3rd Inclusive is an Early Childhood Master's Program that leads to Nebraska Initial Teacher Certification.
-Candidates from other states must check with their State Department of Education to see if this program meets their State's requirements for teacher licensure.
-(In addition to the information provided in this section, please refer to the CUNE Clinical Practice: Student Teaching Handbook in the Appendix section of this catalog).
+The Early Childhood Inclusive (B - Grade 3) is a Master's Program that leads to Nebraska Initial Teacher Certification.
+Candidates from states other than Nebraska will be eligible for the Nebraska Teaching Certificate.
+Candidates from a state other than Nebraska, must contact that state to determine if the program will provide a teaching certificate or endorsement in that state.

-The Master of Education with an Early Childhood Emphasis is a good choice for candidates who are interested in advanced study in the field of early childhood education.

-This 36-hour Master program of study includes eligibility for Nebraska early childhood teaching certification for those candidates who hold a valid Nebraska teaching certificate.
-Candidates who are not seeking to add the endorsement, but wish to earn the Masters, are not required to hold an initial education degree.
+The Master of Education with an Early Childhood emphasis is a good choice for candidates who are interested in advanced study in the field of early childhood education (birth through grade 3).
+This 30-hour Master program of study includes eligibility for Nebraska early childhood endorsement for those candidates who hold a valid Nebraska Elementary Education endorsement.
+Candidates who choose to earn the Master's degree with Early Childhood emphasis, are not required to hold a teaching certificate.

-Both the 36-hour Master program and the 18-hour supplemental endorsement program require candidates to complete 45 clock hours of approved practicum with prekindergarten children.
+Both the 30-hour Master program and the 18-hour supplemental endorsement program require candidates to complete 45 clock hours of approved practicum with prekindergarten and kindergarten children.

-The 57-hour B-3rd Inclusive program allows candidates to obtain an initial teaching license in classrooms for children Birth through 3rd Grade.
-Candidates are required to complete 100 clock hours of field experience before 16 weeks of clinical practice (student teaching).
+The 57-hour Early Childhood Inclusive B-3rd program allows candidates to obtain an initial teaching license in classrooms for children Birth through 3rd Grade.
+Candidates are required to complete 100 clock hours of field experience before 16 weeks of non-paid clinical practice (student teaching).
+Upon completion of the program, candidates applying for the Nebraska teaching certificate must provide evidence they have taken the required Praxis II content test and received the required passing score.

-These programs are fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and by the National Council for the Accreditation of Teacher Education (NCATE).
-In addition, the program design conforms to the guidelines prescribed by the National Association for the Education of Young Children (NAEYC).
+The Master of Education with Early Childhood Emphasis and Endorsement are fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and by the National Council for the Accreditation of Teacher Education (NCATE).
+The Master of Education with Early Childhood Inclusive, Nebraska Initial Teaching Certification is fully accredited by the Council for the Accreditation of Educator Preparation (CAEP).

-Concordia offers these programs in a cohort format; a small group, or cohort, takes the same classes at the same time.
-This format fosters life-long, professional relationships and offers invaluable peer support.
-Courses take eight weeks to complete.
 Classes are offered online.
-Candidates can finish the 18-hour or 36-hour program in two years, or may apply for an expedited program of completion.
+Candidates can finish the 18-hour or 30-hour program in two years or may apply for an expedited program of completion.